Frequently Asked Questions

 What is the PALS model?

-PALS Autism School is the only specialized and dedicated elementary and secondary school in British Columbia for children and adolescents with autism.
+PALS Autism School is a specialized and dedicated elementary and secondary school in British Columbia for children and adolescents with autism.
 We provide year-round schooling and programming using effective and scientifically validated instruction, based on the principles of Applied Behavioural Analysis (ABA).
 This is the most effective, scientifically validated instruction to maximize the development of each student’s communication, language, social, academic and life/independence skills.

 How are the programs structured?